eXsio/nestedj/README.md

  - [JDBC](README-JDBC.md) - uses Spring's JdbcTemplate
  - [In Memory](README-MEM.md) - uses java.util.Set and JDK8+ Streams

  All of the implementations are interoperable - they use the same base abstractions.
-You can use the in-memory implementation to locally build, modify, traverse the Tree and once it's saved to the Database, you can pick up where you left off with JPA or JDBC implementation.
+You can use the in-memory implementation to locally build, modify, traverse the tree and once it's saved to the Database, you can pick up where you left off with JPA or JDBC implementation.

-## Multiple Trees in one Table/Entity/Collection
+## Multiple trees in one Table/Entity/Collection

 You can have multiple independant trees in single Table/Entity/Collection.
-Just implement your own version of ```TreeDiscriminator``` that will narrow all Tree-related operations to your desired scope.
+Just implement your own version of ```treeDiscriminator``` that will narrow all tree-related operations to your desired scope.

-## Fixing / Initializing / Rebuilding the Tree
+## Fixing / Initializing / Rebuilding the tree

 Nested Set is a pretty fragile structure.
 One bad manual modification of the table can destroy it.
 Also inserting big number of records manually would be very hard if you'd have to insert them with the correct treeLeft/treeRight/treeLevel values.
-Fortunately NestedJ can rebuild the Tree from scratch.
+Fortunately NestedJ can rebuild the tree from scratch.
 Just use ```rebuild()``` method on the ```NestedNodeRepository<ID, N>```.

 ## Extending NestedJ